siavava/portfolio/content/projects/ai/76-constraint-satisfaction.md

 \end{tikzpicture}
 $$

-**Backtracking search.** Assign variables one at a time; after each assignment, check the constraints touching it; on a dead end, undo the last assignment and try the next value.
-This walks the same tree as naive generate-and-test but prunes a branch the moment it turns inconsistent, rather than only at a complete assignment.
+Backtracking assigns variables one at a time, checks the constraints touching each new assignment, and on a dead end undoes the last assignment to try the next value.
+It walks the same tree as naive generate-and-test but prunes a branch the moment it turns inconsistent, rather than only at a complete assignment.

 ```algorithm
 caption: $\textsc{Backtrack}(A, csp)$ — depth-first search over partial assignments